Cherry Shrimp Guide

 Tank Size: The minimum recommended tank size for cherry shrimp is 10 gallons, although a larger tank is always better.
 The larger the tank, the more stable the water conditions will be, and the more space the shrimp will have to swim and explore.

 Equipment: Essential equipment for a cherry shrimp tank includes a filter, heater(if you need one, most people won’t if your house is around 20c for most of the time)), thermometerOpens in a new tab., and light.
-The filter helps to keep the water clean and free of waste, while the heaterOpens in a new tab. helps to maintain a consistent temperature.
+The filter helps to keep the water clean and free of waste, while the heater helps to maintain a consistent temperature.
 The thermometer allows you to monitor the temperature while the light provides a light source and helps maintain aquatic plants’ health, if any.

 Decoration: Cherry shrimp prefer a well-planted aquarium environment with plenty of covers, such as plants, rocks, and caves.
 Live plants can provide a source of oxygen and help maintain water quality while providing the shrimp with a place to hide.
 Rocks, caves, and other decorations can also be added to provide additional hiding places and to create an attractive aquarium environment.